GSA/open-gsa-redesign/_apidocs/subaward-reporting-public-api.md

 ## Examples

-### Example 1: I would like to obtain a summarized view of the subawards.
+### Example 1: Search for summarized view of the subawards.

 <details>
     <summary>Request URL</summary>